SirWellington/alchemy-test/Readme.md

-Alchemy Test, for Unit Testing
+Alchemy Test
 ==============================================
+### "Testing your code should be as fun and simple as writing it."

 [![Build Status](https://travis-ci.org/SirWellington/alchemy-test.svg)](https://travis-ci.org/SirWellington/alchemy-test)

 # Purpose

-Part of the Alchemy collection, this library makes it easier to test your code by providing syntactic sugar for unit-testing and mocking.
+Part of the Alchemy collection, **Alchemy Test** is a Unit Test Library that makes it easier to test your code by providing syntactic sugar for unit-testing and mocking.

-Testing your code should be as fun and simple as writing it.

 # Requirements

-+ JDK 8
++ Java 8
-+ Maven
++ Maven 3+

 # Building